qudo-lucas/lmf/readme.md

 ```

 ## **Transformation**
-LMF will read your API, directly copy it to the specified output directory.
+LMF will read your API and directly copy it to the specified output directory.
 Your middleware file then ends up becoming the actual route that references your original function.
 See below:

 **Note:** Files and folders prefixed with "_" will be ignored.*